Cambridgeshire: History

 In 1965, these two administrative counties were merged to form Cambridgeshire and the Isle of Ely.

 Under the Local Government Act 1972 this merged with the county to the west, Huntingdon and Peterborough, which had been formed in 1965, by the merger of Huntingdonshire with the Soke of Peterborough (the latter previously a part of Northamptonshire with its own county council).
 The resulting county was called simply Cambridgeshire.

 Since 1998, the City of Peterborough has been separately administered as a unitary authority area.
 It is associated with Cambridgeshire for ceremonial purposes such as Lieutenancy and joint functions such as policing and the fire service.

 In 2002, the conservation charity Plantlife unofficially designated Cambridgeshire's county flower as the Pasqueflower.

 The Cambridgeshire Regiment (nicknamed the Fen Tigers), the county-based army unit, fought in the Boer War in South Africa, the First World War and Second World War.

-Due to the county's flat terrain and proximity to the continent, during the Second World War the military built many airfields here for RAF Bomber Command, RAF Fighter Command, and the allied USAAF.
+Due to the county's flat terrain and proximity to the continent, during the Second World War the military built many airfields here for RAF Bomber Command, RAF Fighter Command, and the allies USAAF.
 In recognition of this collaboration, the Cambridge American Cemetery and Memorial is located in Madingley.
 It is the only WWII burial ground in England for American servicemen who died during that event.

 Most English counties have nicknames for their people, such as a "Tyke" from Yorkshire and a "Yellowbelly" from Lincolnshire.
-The historical nicknames for people from Cambridgeshire are "Cambridgeshire Camel" or "Cambridgeshire Crane", referring to the wildfowl that were once abundant in the Fens.
+The historical nicknames for people from Cambridgeshire are "Cambridgeshire Camel" or "Cambridgeshire Crane", the latter referring to the wildfowl that were once abundant in the Fens.
 The term "Fen Tigers" is sometimes used to describe the people who live and work in the Fens.

 Original historical documents relating to Cambridgeshire are held by Cambridgeshire Archives.
 Cambridgeshire County Council Libraries maintains several Local Studies collections of printed and published materials, significantly at the Cambridgeshire Collection held in the Cambridge Central Library.

-Symbolism

 Flag

-Cambridgeshire's county flag was made official on 1 February 2015, after the design was selected as an entry from design competition that ran during 2014.
+Cambridgeshire's county flag was selected as an entry from a design competition that ran during 2014.
 The design features three golden crowns, two on the top, one on the bottom that are separated by two wavy lines in the middle.
-The crowns are meant to represent East Anglia, and the two lines represent the River Cam and are in the University's colours.
+The crowns are meant to represent East Anglia, and the two lines represent the River Cam and are in the Cambridge University's colours.

-Coat of Arms

-The coat of arms, officially adopted on 1 November 1976, features two Great bustard birds supporting the arms that contain five blue straight and wavy lines to represent the county's rivers, and the tip of a castle tower at the top.
-The motto at the bottom reads 'Corde uno sapientes simus' in Latin, and translates to 'Let us be wise with one heart'.